British Vogue: Under Anna Wintour and Liz Tilberis (1985–1992)

-Anna Wintour served as editor-in-chief from 1985 to 1987 before taking over House & Garden, editing the magazine for only ten months before becoming editor-in-chief of American Vogue, a position she is still in.
+Anna Wintour served as editor-in-chief from 1985 to 1987 before taking over House & Garden, editing the magazine for only ten months before becoming editor-in-chief of American Vogue, a position she held until stepping down in 2025.

 Liz Tilberis then took over the magazine running the publication until 1992 when she joined Vogue's rival Harper's Bazaar in New York City as editor-in-chief.

 Under Alexandra Shuman (1992–2017)

 Under Alexandra Shulman the magazine drew over a million readers.
 Shulman developed collectors issues of the magazine such as the 'Gold Millennium Issue'.
 Shulman was also praised for her use of up and coming photographers like Mario Testino.
 Shulman pushed designers to stop using 'size-zero' models and attempted to 'change the face of fashion'.

 In 2016, Shulman collaborated with photographer Josh Olins to shoot Catherine, Duchess of Cambridge on the cover of Vogues centenary issue.
 The photographs were subsequently featured in the National Portrait Gallery, London The magazine under Shulman was the subject of Richard Macer's behind-the-scenes BBC documentary, Absolutely Fashion: Inside British Vogue (2016).